 The following section 3.1.2 updates the study results for the ten-year out long-term LCR evaluation for the combined LA Basin / San Diego areas as the retirement of SONGS and OTC generating facilities affect the reliability of these two areas.
 The objectives of the annual assessments of the long-term LCR needs for these two areas are to evaluate if additional local capacity resource needs are required given the latest information regarding approved long-term procurement contracts for local capacity from the CPUC, adopted demand forecast from the CEC, and approved transmission projects from the Board.
 In addition to the long-term ten-year LCR needs for the LA Basin and San Diego areas, the ISO also evaluates other sensitivity scenarios requested by the state energy agencies and for special circumstances related to potential permitting delay of major approved transmission projects located in these two areas.
-In this planning cycle, the ISO evaluated a mid-term 2021 LCR needs per the CEC request.
-In addition, the ISO evaluated the mid-term 2021 LCR needs for the scenario where the Mesa Loop-In Project may experience potential delay in in-service date related to the permitting process.
+In this planning cycle, the ISO evaluated a mid-term 2021 LCR needs for the Senario where the Mesa Loop-In Project may experience potential delay in in-service date related to the permitting process.
 These sensitivity assessments are discussed further in sections 3.1.3 and 3.1.4.